Local & State

 The type of home construction and amenities also have an impact on a community’s prospects.
 Shoddy craftsmanship drives down home values, said Ricky Hall, a West Boulevard Corridor activist and Reid Park resident.
 So does a dearth of shopping, schools or other assets that attract residents long-term.

 “When we think of housing development in certain parts of the city, you see a predominance of and over-reliance on housing of one type and not housing that’s driven to impact community and/or homeowner investment long-term,” Hall said.
 “The model I talk about is starter homes in terms of the quality of materials that are used, be it a Habitat [For Humanity] or private sector developer, doesn’t lend itself to long-term value or community in terms of raising the economic profile that allows for other amenities to be drawn to the area.”

-Sorensen’s team of researchers – Currie was a UNCC doctoral candidate – looked at Mecklenburg County single-family-home neighborhoods built between 2000-10 in the bottom third of the local housing stock, which meant a maximum sales price of $170,000.
+Currie, who was a UNCC doctoral candidate at the time, looked at Mecklenburg County single-family-home neighborhoods built between 2000-10 in the bottom third of the local housing stock, which meant a maximum sales price of $170,000.
 The research used the Charlotte-Mecklenburg Quality of Life Explorer to define and analyze neighborhoods.